 In 2000, I made the decision to focus on family portraiture, expanding into spacious factory units in Ware, Hertfordshire.

 Despite much success, I missed being able to offer customers the personal touch that had always been a cornerstone of my business.

 Therefore in 2020, I was delighted to open a purpose-built air-conditioned studio in the garden of my home in Wallington near Baldock.
 This means I can now offer studio portraits, with access to lush gardens and beautiful open countryside for outdoor photo opportunities.

 In 2011 I was lucky enough to be approached by the world’s top cruise company, the six star Crystal Cruises.
 They invited me to become one of only seven of their ‘Master Photographers’, offering a bespoke portrait session service to their guests.
 It thrills me that I now have a list of clients from all over the world, who always contact me if they visit London.
 On occasion, I have also been fortunate enough to be asked to fly to exotic locations to shoot more work with them.

 You might think that all this success could go to my head… but then you’ve never met my wife!
-She is quick to point out that I’ve worked for thirty eight years as a photographer, taking between 15,000 and 20,000 photographs per year.
+She is quick to point out that I’ve worked for over forty years as a photographer, taking between 15,000 and 20,000 photographs per year.
 According to her, 250 awards isn’t a very good hit rate!